xcat2/xcat-core/xCAT-test/provtest/README.md

 database and never runs an xCAT command to decide what to expect: everything it expects arrives on the command line, from the fixture that set the cluster up.

-The specification the scenarios implement is `specs/provision-chain.md` in the internal repository; every scenario carries the `@P-nn` tag of the clause it covers, so a failure names the clause without the document being at hand.
+Every scenario carries the `@P-nn` tag of the clause it covers, so a failure names the clause without the specification being at hand.

 ## Why